aminurislamarnob/jobpress/readme.txt

 == Description ==

-This plugin enables you to build/create your own job board inside your WordPress website.
+This plugin enables you to build/create your company job board inside your WordPress website.
 It's designed & developed to build your company own job board and career page by few clicks.
 It's easy to use just install, active and ready to go.

 = Plugin Features =
 * Dedicated "JobPress" WordPress admin menu for manage jobs.